Vishalakshi Temple: Shakti Pitha

-The Pithanirnaya or Mahapithanirupana section from the Tantrachudamani originally listed 43 names, but names were added over time making it 51 Peethas.
+The Pithanirnaya or Mahapithanirupana section from the Tantrachudamani originally listed 43 names, but names were added over time making it 51 Pithas.
 It details the Pitha-devata or Devi (name of goddess at the Pitha), the Kshastradishas (Bhairava, consort of the goddess) and the anga-pratyanga (limbs including ornaments of Sati).
 Manikarnika at Varanasi with Vishalakshi as the presiding goddess comes in at number 23.
 A kundala (earring) is the anga-pratyanga and Kala-Bhairava (Kala) is the consort.
 In some later versions of the text, Varanasi is not included in the chief 51/52 Pithas.
 In one of the versions, it is demoted from a Pitha to an upa-Pitha (subordinate Pitha).
 Here, the kundala is said to be anga-pratyanga, but two Pitha-devatas and Bhairavas are mentioned.
 First, Vishalakshi with Kala-Bhairava and secondary Annapurna with Vishweshvara.
 Vishweshvara is the presiding deity of Kashi Vishwanath Temple, the most important temple in Varanasi and the Annapurna temple is nearby.